dirk-makerhafen/formelsammlung-js/readme_equation.md

 - quantity
     uniq name of a quantity
 - equation
     the actual equation transformed to 'letter'.
-Format is as nice a you can, with spaces, many brackets, no shortcuts.
+Format it as nice as you can, with spaces, many brackets, no shortcuts.
 - io_display_name
-    a short name that should be display near the letter. may just be the quantity name, but thinks like "Initial velocity" and "Final velocity" may be useful
+    a short name that should be display near the letter. may just be the quantity name, but things like "Initial velocity" and "Final velocity" may be useful

 ## Translation: